tslmy/GitPub/A Hitchhiker’s Guide to the Smartband.md

 As wearable devices are popping everywhere, some users started to think that they want their wearable gadgets look cool or their fitness trackers to be more fashionable, and now wearable devices are trying to break into the fashion world.
 Some companies have smartly started to looking for people who know about fashion, and teaming up with engineers, trying to create something new, like smartbands can change colors and styles to suit users’ dressing.(Wearable gadgets search for mainstream appeal and style, 2014)

-###(Zhao Jing)
+​    (Zhao Jing)

 Everything in favor should have its own importance and characteristic, not except the wearable devices.
 Most of this kind of devices are not designed for specialists but for hobbyists.
 There’s no doubt that the intelligent bracelet will show us its great development prospects in the future.
 Smartwatch is one simple example of the application of intelligent bracelet.
 It can send timely and personal information from smartphones.
 The only thing users need to do is wearing Smartwatchs on their wrists.
 “The device has a vibration and screen alert that notifies users of key events such as incoming calls.
 It also allows users to read texts and e-mails as well as receive Facebook and Twitter updates.”
 (Internet Business) This kind of SmartWatch won’t be less fashionable than any other electronic devices.
 It is very possible that the SmartWatch will guide another tideway besides the iphone and ipad.
 The young and Geeks will show great interest to buy one and enjoy the convenience it bring to their life.
 Actually, another one named ZenWatch is also on its way.
 “ASUS, a global consumer notebook vendor and maker of computer motherboards, has introduced ZenWatch, its first wearable device powered by Anolroid Wear and produced in partnership with Google.”
 (Emma Okonji) Then we can see the time of intelligent bracelets is coming.
 “ZenWatch is an exquisitely-crafted watch that seamlessly pairs with an Android smart phone to provide relevant and useful information when it is needed most, and serve as a personal wellness manager.”
 (Emma Okonji) It shows the business-like application prospect of wearable device.
 Intelligent bracelets can also be developed into a kind of armarium for people who care about their health.
 Health-tracking is the most widely application of this kind of wearable devices.
 They can help users do Heart-rate tracking, sleep cycle tracking or even blood pressure tracking.
 “24-h blood pressure (BP) has significant prognostic value for cardiovascular risk screening, but the present BP devices are mainly cuff-based, which are unsuitable for long-term BP measurement, especially during nighttime.”
 (Ya-Li Zheng) Fortunately wearable devices can solve this problem perfectly.
 “We developed an armband wearable pulse transit time (PTT) system for 24-h cuff-less BP measurement and evaluated it in an unattended out –of –laboratory setting.”
 (Ya-Li Zheng) Wearable devices designed for medical treatment will have huge market demand.

 With the popularity of the smartphones and people’s expectation for a smarter life, and as society is getting into an information age which is laying the foundation of an intelligent age, people’s lives are becoming more efficient and convenient by the various devices.
 The major companies are keen to tap the new opportunities for the growing demand of this, so they input a lot cost for researching and developing the smart devices.
 Today there are smart devices of headset, wristband or some others.
 For wrist band, it could be divided into smart band and smart watch.
 Like Samsung, which raced ahead of Apple Inc. last year to become the world's biggest maker of smartphones, is attempting to shake off long-running criticism that it has been a follower rather than an innovator in the competitive market for high-end devices.
 To satisfy some mobile applications, Samsung launched a new product—Samsung Galaxy Gear.
 The Galaxy Gear, according to Samsung, "frees users from the need to constantly check their smart devices while maintaining connections...allowing users to choose how, why, when, and where they are connected."
 This is a kind of smart watch.
 Galaxy Gear has a small screen which lets the users keep connected to all the Samsung devices and deal with the emails, the massages, even the phone calls.
 It also has the functions of memorandum, alarm clock, photo viewer, and other fundamental junctions for a mobile phone.
 (Cheng, J., & Min-Jeong Lee., 2013).
 ‘It features an 800 MHz processor, a 1.63" Super AMOLED (320 X 320) display, 512MB of RAM, and 4GB Internal memory.
 It has an accelerometer and a gyroscope, Bluetooth v.
 4.0, and a standard Ll-lon 315 mAh battery.
 Samsung is making a best smart device for users combine to the mobile phone.’(TOOLS of the TRADE., 2013).